MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 \title{Your title}
 \author{Your name}
 \publisher{Your publisher} % /optional/, sets publisher name
-\date{2025-03-01} % /optional/, sets document date, can use \today or omit it
+\date{2025-03-01} % /optional/, sets document date, uses \today if omitted

 \usepackage{makeidx} % /optional/, used for index
 \makeindex